- Fantastic Team

 Nobody imagines their bathroom becoming a breeding ground for fungi, but that’s what happens when we postpone the cleaning for too long.
 Regular mould is nuisance and easy to remove, however, if you spot or smell black mould, that’s when you need to take action right away.

-- A property you own has developed black mould after the last tenant moved out
+- Black spots have appeared after a bathroom renovation and you are wondering why a property you own has developed black mould after the last tenant moved out.

 Then read along.

 This type of mould, known also by its Latin name Stachybotrys Chartarum, should not be underestimated.
 Unlike the regular strain of mould, this one is slimy in appearance.
 It’s also greenish-black and sometimes slightly grey in colour.
 The appearance isn’t what should worry you, but rather what it does.

 Black mould releases trichothecene mycotoxins.
 These neurotoxins can result in the need for serious home repairs, but the bigger problem is how dangerous they are to humans.

 - Allergic reactions (sneezing, coughing, watery and itchy eyes, runny nose)